MicrosoftDocs/architecture-center/docs/guide/architecture-styles/cqrs.md

 - Consider using the Event Sourcing pattern to avoid update conflicts.

-- Consider using the Materialized View pattern for the read model, to optimize the schema for queries.
+- Consider using the Materialized View pattern <<RBC: I don't like duplicate linking, but will the readers get that the link above was to the pattern if they didn't click through when they first saw it or should we link here as well?>> for the read model, to optimize the schema for queries.

-## CQRS in Microservices
+## CQRS in microservices

 CQRS can be especially useful in a [microservices architecture][microservices].
 One of the principles of microservices is that a service cannot directly access another service's data store.